 Taiwan Stock Market Tipped To Open In The Green

-(RTTNews) - The Taiwan stock market on Friday wrote a finish to the two-day slide in which it had stumbled almost 450 points or 2.8 percent.
-The Taiwan Stock Exchange now sits just above the 15,830-point plateau and it's likely to see additional support on Monday.
+(RTTNews) - The Taiwan stock market has finished higher in three straight sessions, gathering almost 450 points or 2.9 percent along the way.
+The Taiwan Stock Exchange now sits just above the 16,050-point plateau and it's predicted to continue its winning streak on Wednesday.

-The global forecast for the Asian markets is upbeat, with bargain hunting expected - especially among the oil and technology stocks.
-The European and U.S. bourses were sharply higher and the Asian markets are tipped to open in similar fashion.
+The global forecast for the Asian markets is upbeat on easing concerns over interest rates and an economic slowdown.
+The European and U.S. markets were sharply higher and the Asian bourses are tipped to open in similar fashion.

-The TSE finished sharply higher on Friday following gains from the technology and cement companies, while the financials and plastics were mixed.
+The TSE finished modestly higher on Tuesday following gains from the technology and plastic stocks, weakness from the financials and a mixed picture from the cement companies.

-Among the actives, Cathay Financial collected 0.37 percent, while Mega Financial dipped 0.14 percent, CTBC Financial dropped 0.96 percent, Fubon Financial rose 0.32 percent, First Financial added 0.39 percent, E Sun Financial eased 0.17 percent, Taiwan Semiconductor Manufacturing Company climbed 1.19 percent, United Microelectronics Corporation rallied 2.20 percent, Hon Hai Precision and Taiwan Cement both jumped 1.96 percent, Largan Precision advanced 0.94 percent, Catcher Technology strengthened 1.35 percent, MediaTek accelerated 2.80 percent, Delta Electronics improved 1.14 percent, Novatek Microelectronics spiked 2.70 percent, Formosa Plastic was up 1.99 percent, Nan Ya Plastics fell 0.12 percent and Asia Cement gained 1.46 percent.
+Among the actives, Cathay Financial skidded 1.13 percent, while Mega Financial retreated 1.22 percent, CTBC Financial sank 0.78 percent, Fubon Financial declined 1.28 percent, First Financial slumped 0.78 percent, E Sun Financial tumbled 1.72 percent, Taiwan Semiconductor Manufacturing Company jumped 1.92 percent, United Microelectronics Corporation climbed 1.31 percent, Hon Hai Precision added 0.58 percent, Largan Precision strengthened 1.57 percent, Catcher Technology fell 0.32 percent, MediaTek accelerated 1.94 percent, Delta Electronics advanced 0.90 percent, Novatek Microelectronics improved 0.77 percent, Formosa Plastic perked 0.49 percent, Nan Ya Plastic was up 0.12 percent, Asia Cement lost 0.44 percent and Taiwan Cement gained 0.61 percent.

-The lead from Wall Street is broadly positive as the major averages opened Friday solidly higher and picked up steam as the day progressed, ending solidly in the green.
+The lead from Wall Street is broadly positive as the major averages opened higher and remained that way throughout the session, ending firmly in the green.

-While recent bargain hunting efforts have largely been thwarted by worries about the Federal Reserve aggressively raising interest rates in an effort to combat elevated inflation, traders seemed to shrug off those concerns.
+The markets rallied on comments from Fed Chair Jerome Powell, who said he is confident that the central bank can raise rates and deal with inflation without sending the economy into recession.

-In economic news, the University of Michigan said consumer sentiment deteriorated more than expected in May.
-Also, the Labor Department said import prices were unchanged in of April.
+Strong retail sales and industrial production data added to the positive sentiment.

-Crude oil prices rose sharply Friday, lifting the most active crude futures contracts on fears of supply shortage.
-West Texas International Crude oil futures for June ended higher by $4.36 or 4.1 percent at $110.49 a barrel.
+Crude oil prices pared early gains and settled lower Tuesday, reacting to reports that the Biden administration is set to ease some of the sanctions imposed on Venezuela.
+West Texas Intermediate Crude oil futures for June ended lower by $1.80 or 1.6 percent at $112.40 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!